ScienceBoy/ManageMultipleOpenWindows/README.md

 - **Minimize, Restore, Close, and Arrange Windows**: Easily minimize, restore, close, or arrange selected windows with a single click.

 ## Installation
-Ddownload all files into a folder and start **ManageMultipleOpenWindows.exe** from there.
+Download all files into a folder and start **ManageMultipleOpenWindows.exe** from there.

 If you prefer, you could also re-build the executables:
 1. Clone the repository: